 This introduction covers Setting the Scene within The Dutch Wars for GCSE History.
-Revise The Dutch Wars in Restoration England 1660-1685 for GCSE History with 8 exam-style questions and 4 flashcards.
-This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+Revise The Dutch Wars in Restoration England 1660-1685 for GCSE History with 10 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 1 of 15 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 📖 Setting the Scene